 He calmed me.
 Suddenly, I wanted to spend the whole night talking to him.
 This was a man I could get to know.
 I wanted to protect my son and me.
 I didn’t want to get hurt.
 But somehow I knew Nathan was different.

 We went out two nights in a row the first week.
 Three nights in a row the following week.
 And the next week too.
-There was no social media our lives.
+There was no social media in our lives.
 No Skype.
 No Facetime.
-We spent late hours at night on the the phone in between our travels to see each other.
+We spent late hours at night on the phone, in between our travels, coordinated to see each other.

-The fourth week of dating he brought to a baptism of his best friend’s infant son, along Lake Superior in Duluth, Minnesota where Nathan was a sponsor, the GodFather.
-We had walks.
-Talks.
-Laughs.
+The fourth week of dating he brought to a baptism of his best friend’s infant son, along Lake Superior in Duluth, Minnesota where Nathan was a sponsor, the Godfather.
+We had walks, talks and laughs.
 It was that weekend that I knew, this man was for me.
 Forever.
 I didn’t tell anyone.
 But I knew.
 And he knew.
 This was then…

 My faith grew because of Nathan.